Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-As you have seen for a while about broadcasting, Broadcasting typically makes your more concise and faster, So You should strive to use it where it's possible.
+As you have seen for a while about broadcasting, Broadcasting typically makes your code more concise and faster, So You should strive to use it where it's possible.

 ## Numpy Documentation